phoenixframework/phoenix/guides/routing.md

 ...
 ```

 We see that each of these routes scopes the posts to a user ID.
-For the first one, we will invoke the `PostController` `index` action, but we will pass in a `user_id`.
+For the first one, we will invoke `PostController`'s `index` action, but we will pass in a `user_id`.
 This implies that we would display all the posts for that individual user only.
 The same scoping applies for all these routes.

 When calling path helper functions for nested routes, we will need to pass the IDs in the order they came in the route definition.
 For the following `show` route, `42` is the `user_id`, and `17` is the `post_id`.
 Let's remember to alias our `HelloWeb.Endpoint` before we begin.